 John “Mad Jack” Fuller was a very wealthy man.
-The fortune he inherited was derived from three activities that his ancestors were involved in: Sussex farming, Jamaican sugar plantations and iron founding on the Weald.
+The fortune he inherited was derived from three sources: land holdings in Sussex, sugar plantations in Jamaica and iron founding on the Weald.

 When it comes to affluence, the motto on the Fuller coat of arms can be taken literally: Carbone et Forcipibus - By Charcoal and Tongs.
 Between 1693 and 1763 the Fullers owned and operated a forge at Burwash and a furnace at Heathfield.

 The high Weald had all the natural resources necessary to support an iron industry; iron ore, forests for charcoal, and ample streams for water power.
 Although iron founding had existed in Sussex as early as Roman times, it wasn't until after 1496 when French ironworkers brought new technology to the area that the first blast furnace was constructed.
 The French had “perfected means of converting high-carbon, brittle, cast, (pig) iron into malleable bar for the finery forge.”